 The fairs and markets that we love today owe their origin to the more settled society of the 8th and 9th centuries.
 Towns and cities developed, as did an artisan class who moved away from the countryside.
 Farmers living outside the towns produced the food, bringing it in on a weekly basis to sell.

-New Ingredients – The excitement!
+The Food of France gets New Ingredients – The excitement!

-This was the time when exotic ingredients began to appear in Europe.
+The 16th and 17 centuries was the time when exotic ingredients began to appear in Europe.
 It’s difficult to imagine the excitement today when we think nothing of buying runner beans from Kenya, coffee from Colombia and strawberries the whole year round.

 But most important of all were the spices that now flooded into western Europe: aniseed, cloves, nutmeg, ginger and cinnamon.
 These invaluable commodities disguised the tastes of gently rotting ingredients and helped preserve them.